homiedopie/beberlei.de/2012/06/03/setting_up_development_machines_with_puppet.rst

 the global .gitingore is filled with the patterns of Vim temporary files.

 I also automated all the other steps listed above, but will spare you the details.
-For the LAMP Stack + PHP I used `this following Github repository
-<https://github.com/dietervds/puppet-symfony2>`_ as an inspiration.
-It ships a
-set of Puppet Modules.
+For the LAMP Stack + PHP I used the now defunct dietervds/puppet-symfony2 repository as an inspiration.
+It ships a set of Puppet Modules.
 You can just put them into your ``~/.puppet/modules`` folder and they are then available in any of your puppet files.